Six cops killed in Afghan police headquarters’ suicide attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 It took Afghan security forces most of the day to kill the last gunmen, who had barricaded themselves in a kitchen in the compound, according to police.
-The attack, claimed by the Taliban, began around 6:30 am when one bomber detonated a car packed with explosives at the gate of the police headquarters n Gardez city, capital of Paktia province, said Najib Danish, a spokesman for the Interior Ministry.
+The attack, claimed by the Taliban, began around 6:30am when one bomber detonated a car packed with explosives at the gate of the police headquarters in Gardez city, capital of Paktia province, said Najib Danish, a spokesman for the Interior Ministry.

 The Islamist group often exaggerates casualty numbers in attacks against government targets and security forces.